dayne/wikimedia-search_scraper/README.md

 ## running

-   ./bin/wlscrape.rb toast # get URL of all the cables that refernece toast
+   ./bin/wlsearch boogers # get a URL of all the cables that have boogers.
+   ./bin/wlsearch boogers | wlscrape # download all the pages with boogers

+## caveats

+None of this actually done:

+* The search doesn't respect the pagination of results so you'll really only get the first 20 URls on something that might have 500 results.
+* The scraper just grabs GI file table header information and doesn't do anything with it.